608 Mabry Hood Road, Suite 202 | Knoxville, Tennessee 37932

 Financial stress is something that many Tennessee residents are all too familiar with.
 Some may be barely making it, living paycheck to paycheck, and others may find themselves so deep in debt that many of their accounts have been sent to collections.
 The last thing anyone needs to deal with when already in a bad economic way is creditor harassment.
 Thankfully, the Fair Debt Collections Act exists to keep debt collectors in line.
 Here are a few of the rules collection agencies must abide by according to the FDCPA.

-: Can only contact a debtor certain times of the day.
+Rule number one: Can only contact a debtor certain times of the day.
 Before the FDCPA, collectors could call a person repeatedly, day or night.
 Now, they cannot call or text between the hours of 9 p.m. and 8 a.m., without making special arrangements first.

 Rule number two: Can contact a debtor at his or her place of employment, unless asked not to.
 Work is usually stressful enough for most people.
 The last thing anyone needs is their personal life stressors complicating their workday.
 If a collector is contacting a person at work, he or she may request — verbally or in writing — that the collector no longer do so.